tendai98/Access_Control/README.md

 # Access Control with Sanitization using ESP32CAM and Arduino Uno

-This academic project integrates an access control system with a sanitization module, designed during the COVID-19 period.
-The project consists of several interconnected modules, each serving distinct functionalities:
+A project I worked on to implement an access control system that also included a way to sanitize peoples hands as they went into a facility and also check their temperature with builtin camera survillence

 ## Access Control Module